 - Changing details and lodging documents: Update your details and lodge forms

-- Your ongoing obligations as AFS licensee: What you must do to comply with your obligations
+- Your obligations as AFS licensee: What you must do to comply with your obligations

 - Varying or cancelling your AFS licence: If your circumstances change you may need to vary or cancel your licence